python418/rosalind/bioinformatics_stronghold/2_transcribing_DNA_into_RNA/README.md

-This code turn a strin of RNA into a
+This code transcribes a string of DNA into a string of RNA by replacing Thymine with Uracil

+example
+imput:
+GATGGAACTTGACTACGTAAATT
+output:
+GAUGGAACUUGACUACGUAAAUU